MicrosoftDocs/minecraft-creator/creator/Documents/RTXGettingStarted.md

 ---
 author: docsbryce
 ms.author: v-bbortree
-title: Ray Tracing - Getting Started ms.prod: gaming ms.topic: tutorial
+title: Getting Started with Ray Tracing ms.prod: gaming ms.topic: tutorial
-description: "An introduction to the Ray Tracing features in Minecraft: Bedrock Edition"
+description: "An introduction to the Ray Tracing features in Minecraft: Bedrock Edition."
 ---

-# Ray Tracing - Getting Started
+# Getting Started with Ray Tracing

 Minecraft: Bedrock Edition has cutting-edge path-traced ray tracing, enabling gamers and world builders to craft incredible new sights and immersive environments.
 Physically-based textures have been introduced for creating more complex and realistic (or fabulously unrealistic!) block textures.
 To further enhance the visual experience of RTX, creators can also define their own settings for fog via resource packs.